harshita2201301024/obsidian/data/Daily Notes/2024/August/05-August-2024-Monday.md

 17. Mobile Responsive of whole application
 18. check whole code and refactor if requires
 <mark style="background: #FF5582A6;">19. payment successful text on revoke payment and add delegation</mark> -<mark style="background: #FFF3A3A6;"> pending payment successful text for revoke delegation</mark>
+6. error message on delegation search api should be as per tejas design - 1 hour
+7. Tejas design review - 2 hour
 20. ask tejas to map the design with our design

 profile editor modal - iid alert